with emphasis on Electronic Voice Phenomena

 Class C: May be vaguely experienced; mostly obscured by noise

 Class B or C voices may have one or two clearly understood words.
-Loud does not equal Class A. Transform EVP are considered Type 1, Class A, B or C:
+Loud does not equal Class A. Transform EVP are considered Type 1, Class A, B or C.

 Keeping a recording log is helpful for tracking your progress.
 If you do keep a written log, it is a good practice to record the date, time and circumstances of the recording.
 If there are multiple recordings in the recorder, then it is always important to speak your location and to note ambient voices, and such, at the beginning of each recording.
 When you find an EVP that is clear enough to keep, note the date and time and seconds into the recording in your log.
-Also not the words thought to be spoken and perhaps any significance … where you doing something the entity commented on?
+Also, not the words thought to be spoken and perhaps any significance … were you doing something the entity commented on?
 Be sure to label and save the audio file so that they can be found at a later time.
 Practitioners report that they feel weather may affect results, but this has not been well studied.

 Keeping a well-organized storage system and notes will be very helpful to you when you have many recordings, or want to revisit an old one and need to know when and where it was recorded.
 Experience has shown that keeping everything is just unreasonable.
 Unless the message has special significance, it is a good practice to discard all but the clearest examples.
 Depend on the help of friends acting as your listening panel.
 If they do not hear what you hear, discard the recording.
 It is just too easy to fool yourself.

-The objective for most EVP experimenters is to achieve real-time, two-way communication with a loved one on the other side.
+The objective for most EVP practitioners is to achieve real-time, two-way communication with a loved one on the other side.
 If you pursue that line of investigation, it is important to remember that EVP are thought to be formed in a single analog stage of the electronic equipment.
 This may be in the output stage of an audio player used to supply background sound (if one is used) or in the input stage of the recorder used to collect the EVP.